 “The light sweetness of handsome tenor Fernando Tarango…left me hoping for more.” – SF Classical Voice

 “An amazing mixture of creativity and happiness that flows from the stage.” – National Rock Review

-When I’m not in the practice room I’m either teaching voice lessons via Skype or at Sweetwater Music Academy, singing at the hospital for the Parkview Healing Arts program, directing music for the Jesters, a theatre program for people with developmental disabilities, mentoring youth music theatre students for the Embassy SCORE program, teaching Kindergarten through 8th grade music classes at St. Joseph Brooklyn, developing songs through the Sing Your Story program or spending much needed time with my son and wife.
+When I’m not in the practice room I’m either teaching voice lessons via Skype or cultivating young artists and musicians on JAM.com, singing at the hospitals for the Parkview Healing Arts program, developing group written songs through the Sing Your Story program or spending time with my family.
 So that’s a bit about me.

 Thank you for reading this far.
 If you are so inspired to purchase a CD and help me continue on my journey I will be forever grateful.
 If you would simply like to say “Thank You for Your Work, Fernando…Keep it Up” I am never above a tip, donation or patron.
 Thank you for your support and if there is anything I can do for you, please let me know.